Communist Party of Norway: Cold War years

 The NKP was broadly considered to be a loyal follower of the Communist Party of the Soviet Union, although it occasionally took independent positions opposing the Soviet line.
-This happened in 1968, when NKP condemned the Soviet-led invasion of Czechoslovakia.
-The youth league, Young Communist League of Norway (NKU), used to follow a somewhat more independent line than the party.
+This happened in 1968, when the NKP condemned the Soviet-led invasion of Czechoslovakia.
+The youth league, the Young Communist League of Norway (NKU), followed a somewhat more independent line than the party.

-In the mid-1960s the U.S. State Department estimated the party membership to be approximately 4500 (0.2% of the working age population of the country).
+In the mid-1960s, the U.S. State Department estimated the party membership to be approximately 4500 (0.2% of the working age population of the country).

 In the parliamentary elections of 1973, the party participated in an electoral alliance with the Socialist People's Party and other left-wing groups, known as the Socialist Electoral League, and had its leader, Reidar Larsen, elected into parliament.
-In 1975, the Socialist Electoral League became the Socialist Left Party, which is today Norway's largest left-wing party to the left of the Norwegian Labour Party.
-The Communist Party took part in the process of transforming the electoral league to a new party, but in the end decided to remain a separate party after all.
-At the party congress in 1975 113 delegates voted to keep the party as an independent party, whereas 30 voted for merging it into SV.
+In 1975, the Socialist Electoral League became the Socialist Left Party, which is today Norway's largest party to the left of the Norwegian Labour Party.
+The Communist Party took part in the process of transforming the electoral league to a new party, but in the end decided to remain a separate party.
+At the party congress in 1975, 113 delegates voted to maintain the party's independence, whereas 30 voted for a merger with the SV.
 Larsen did not stand for re-election, and Martin Gunnar Knutsen was elected as the new party chairman.
-After the congress, Larsen and others left NKP to join the Socialist Left Party.
+After the congress, Larsen and others left the NKP to join the Socialist Left Party.

-After Mikhail Gorbachev gained power in the Soviet Union and started his reform program, NKP, as most other European Communist parties did, started revising its views of past Soviet policies.
-The party started distancing itself from the practises of the Soviet Union, and focused on a "softer" communism.
+After Mikhail Gorbachev gained power in the Soviet Union and started his reform program, the NKP, like most other European Communist parties did, started revising its views of past Soviet policies.
+The party began to distance itself from the practises of the Soviet Union, and focused on a "softer" communism.
 The term "democratic socialism" is frequently found in party literature from the early 1990s onward.